TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/resources.md

 [Return to Index](../index.md)

-## Description

-Resources, repos and any other useful items or links related to the process.
+Resources, repos and any other useful items or links related to or referenced by the procedures.

+## Resources

+- TBD
+- TBD

+## Repositories

+- TBD
+- TBD

+## Documentation

+- TBD
+- TBD

 ---